 Truth be told, when babies begin to make the switch from milk to solids, there are only a few foodstuffs that aren’t suitable – just so long as the lumps and textures are right for their age range.
 Here’s a comprehensive timeline to run you through exactly what foods can be introduced, and when (this tackles topics such as which foods are allergenic).
 The great thing about creating your own baby food is that you can be sure of every last ingredient (and its origins).

 8. Carefully consider the furniture that you pick

-There are also some forms of furniture that will grow as your child does, such as cots that transform into frames (lasting for anything up to 7 years!).
+Some forms of furniture will grow as your child does, such as cots that transform into frames (lasting for anything up to 7 years!).

 Babies sure are a joy – but in the modern age, in America at least, we adults have seemingly transformed child-rearing into an eco-unfriendly task that racks up a huge carbon footprint.
 All of which occurs before our children are even out of diapers.
 With these tips, you can at least lessen the ecological impact of your newest addition.

 If you have to resist any questions, please contact us!